LukeSz03/restottawa/README.md

 A web scrapping web app for finding nearby restaurants that you may like.

-Heavily utilizes Google Maps for finding the restaurants and fast food joints.
+Utilizes Google Maps' [Places API](https://developers.google.com/maps/documentation/places/web-service) for finding the restaurants and fast food joints.

 ![](home-page.png)